kirscheeh/classificationBenchmark/protocol/protocol.md

 #### Centrifuge
 Centrifuge [Centrifuge](https://doi.org/10.1101%2Fgr.210641.116 "Kim, D., Song, L., Breitwieser, F. P., & Salzberg, S. L. (2016).
 Centrifuge: rapid and sensitive classification of metagenomic sequences. *Genome research*, 26(12), 1721-1729.") is a classification tool for metagenomic microbial data.
 This FM-Index-based approach searches for forward and reverse complements of the given input reads in the corresponding database of species.
 If a match with a given seed length is found, that region is expanded until a mismatch is found. <br>
 The used indices are downloaded from their [website](https://genome-idx.s3.amazonaws.com/centrifuge/p\_compressed_2018_4\_15.tar.gz) as of 15/01/2021. <br>
 The custom database can be created with the following command, where <tt>prefix</tt> is the prefic the index files will carry.
-The \texttt{seqid2taxid.map} file can be generated using NCBI's accession-to-taxid file for nucleotides (as of 07/04/2021).
+The <tt>seqid2taxid.map</tt> file generated from Kraken2 during databse building is used.
 This spares the download of all sequences that should be included in the index.

     centrifuge-build -p {threads} --conversion-table {seqid2taxid.map} --taxonomy-tree {nodes.dmp} --name-table {names.dmp} {input.fna} {prefix}